Model Selection for Generic Contextual Bandits: Model selection for generic contextual bandits

-\paragraph{Our Approach:} We use successive refinement based model selection strategy along with the base algorithm FALCON.
-The details of our algorithm, namely Adaptive Contextual Bandits (\texttt{ACB}) are given in Algorithm~\ref{algo:falcon}.
+\paragraph{Our Approach} We use successive refinement based model selection strategy along with the base algorithm $\cb$.
+The details of our algorithm, namely Adaptive Contextual Bandits (\texttt{ACB}) are given in Algorithm~\ref{algo:gen}.
 We break the time horizon into several epochs with doubling epoch length.
 Let $\tau_0,\tau_1,\ldots$ be epoch instances, with $\tau_0 = 0$, and $\tau_m = 2^m$.
-Before the beginning of the $m$-th epoch, using all the data of the $m-1$-th epoch, we add a model selection module, as shown in Algorithm~\ref{algo:falcon} (lines 4-8).
+Before the beginning of the $m$-th epoch, using all the data of the $m-1$-th epoch, we add a model selection module, as shown in Algorithm~\ref{algo:gen} (lines 4-8).

 Note that, in \texttt{ACB}, we feed the samples of the $m-1$-th epoch to the offline regression oracle.
 Moreover, we split the samples in 2 equal halves.
-We use the first half to compute the regression estimate

-via offline regression oracle, for all $m \in [M]$. \texttt{ACB} then use the rest of the samples to construct the test statistics given by,
+We use the first half to compute the regression estimate via offline regression oracle. \texttt{ACB} then use the rest of the samples to construct the test statistics given by, for all $j \in [M]$.
+We do not use the same set of samples to remove any dependence issues with $\hat{f}_j^m$ and the samples $\{x_t,a_t,r_t(a_t)\}_{t = \tau_{m-1}/2 +1}^{\tau_{m-1}}$.